 Adding flexibility to packaging choices

-There are now three flavours – raspberry, chocolate and golden syrup – and each pack is printed with high-quality graphics and a joke on the wrapper.
+There are now three flavors – raspberry, chocolate and golden syrup – and each pack is printed with high-quality graphics and a joke on the wrapper.

 Marieke spent almost a year finding a snack packaging supplier, but the first supplier she found was very expensive, and she had to purchase higher minimum order quantities (MOQs) than she really wanted.